virdiignis/PUT-AIA/project/server/database_setup.md

 Project is using postgresql.
-Here art the commands to set it up.
+Here are the commands to set it up.
 ```
 CREATE DATABASE tournament'
 CREATE USER tournament WITH PASSWORD 'tournament';